-MEDICATIONS - School personnel will not provide students with ANY medication (prescription or over-the-counter).
-Parent/Guardian must bring medication to the school clinic in the original container.
-A Medication Administration Form must be on file with physician's signature as well as parent signature.
-Parent/Guardian must pick up medication from school by the end of the year or it will be destroyed.
+MEDICATIONS Parent/Guardian must bring medications to the School Clinic in the original container, not expired.
+A Medication Administration Form must be on file with the physician's signature and parent signature before a medication can be administered at school.
+Parent/Guardian must pick up medications from the School Clinic by the end of the school year or it will be destroyed.
+School personnel will not provide students with any medications, prescription or over-the-counter.